 If you’re still seeing error 41 on Fire TV after clearing the cache, check whether your Fire TV’s DNS settings have drifted.
 Go to Settings > Network, highlight your Wi-Fi connection, and press the menu button to see the network details.
 If the DNS shows anything unusual, forget the network and reconnect.
 The Disney+ not working on Fire TV guide has additional steps for persistent connection errors specific to the Fire TV platform.

-#How Do You Fix Error Code 41 on a Smart TV?
+#Fixing Error Code 41 on Smart TVs

 For Samsung-specific Disney+ problems, the Disney+ not working on Samsung TV article covers firmware-related errors and app version conflicts.
 For LG TVs, see Disney+ not working on LG TV.